sree314/rq9-experiments/README.md

 sampler for floats for RQ9 in our FUZZING 2022 submission.

-RQ9 attempts to discover inputs that are witnesses to the differences between the oracle version and the buggy version.
+RQ9 attempts to discover inputs that are witnesses to the differences between the oracle version and the buggy version using fuzzing instead of equivalence checkers.
 These witnesses -- two float numbers --have the characteristics that they are normal, but when added together produce a subnormal number.

 We use libFuzzer from Clang 12.
 We run everything from an empty corpus.
 We evaluate three strategies, each outlined in a section below.